 What to Do If You Cut Your Dog’s Nails Too Short

 No other grooming task is more dreaded by owner and pet alike than dog nail trimming.
-This task seems simple enough, but one misplaced snip is all it takes to accidentally injure your dog’s paw—and cause his trust in your grooming abilities to falter.
+This task seems simple enough, but one misplaced snip is all it takes to accidentally injure your dog’s paw—and cause their trust in your grooming abilities to falter.

 Many dogs have solid black nails, making it impossible to see the quick, which contains live blood vessels.
-You should only trim off the tip, but if you accidentally cut your dog’s nails too short, he may yip in pain and start bleeding.
+You should only trim off the tip, but if you accidentally cut your dog’s nails too short, they may yip in pain and start bleeding.
 Although this is usually not life-threatening, you still don’t want your pup to be in pain.
 Plus, blood can get on furniture, clothing, and carpet if you don’t stop the bleeding quickly.

 How to Stop the Bleeding When You Cut Your Dog’s Nails Too Short

 Don’t fret if you nick your dog a little.
 Even the most experienced groomers occasionally cut the nails too short.
 Just be prepared with a styptic pencil or clotting powder, which you can purchase at most pet stores or pharmacies.
 Simply apply the styptic pencil to the bleeding nail or dip the nail into some clotting powder poured into the palm of your hand.
+It’s always a good idea to have one of these items handy prior to beginning your nail trim, just in case.

 If the clotting powder or styptic pencil doesn’t work or your dog still appears to be in pain after 20 to 30 minutes, visit us immediately for veterinary care.